 How to Use Pinterest to Promote Your Blog

 Now that you have your Pinterest Business Account all setup, the next step is to get your blog posts set up for Pinterest success.
 The most crucial part of your blog's Pinterest strategy is to ensure that you make it as easy as possible for your readers to share your content on Pinterest.
 The three most important factors for using Pinterest to promote your blog are to have Pinterest-worthy pinnable images, properly SEO each pin, and to have productive and easy-t0-locate social sharing buttons.
+Be sure to also check out these other blogging tips for beginners.

 Pinterest Strategy #2 – Pinnable Images